KhronosGroup/glTF-Sample-Viewer/API.md

 <a name="UserCamera+setDistanceFromTarget"></a>

 ### userCamera.setDistanceFromTarget(distance, target)
-Transforms the user camera to look at a target from a specfic distance using the current rotation This will only change the position of the user camera, not the rotation Use this function to set the distance
+Transforms the user camera to look at a target from a specfic distance using the current rotation.
+This will only change the position of the user camera, not the rotation.
+Use this function to set the distance.

 **Kind**: instance method of [<code>UserCamera</code>](#UserCamera)